1. Introduction

 3.15 Changing hours of work

 Some members of staff returning to work following Adoption/Surrogacy Leave may wish to consider changing their hours of work or working patterns.
-All staff have a right to request to work flexibly.
-Any such change requests should be made on the Change in working hours or patterns of work request form.
-The University requires managers to only refuse requests if clear and genuine business grounds exist to justify that refusal.
+All employees have a right to make a Flexible Working Request in line with the University's Flexible Working Policy.
+Any such change requests should be made on the Flexible Working Request Form.
+Requests may only be refused for the reasons laid out in the Flexible Working Act 2024, as detailed in the University's Flexible Working Policy, and will not be rejected for any other reason.
 It is recommended that any change in working hours or patterns is submitted prior to the commencement of adoption/surrogacy leave, however, changes must be requested at least two months before the proposed change is to come into effect.

 Where reduced working hours (fte) are agreed, employees may wish to consider using some of their annual leave to retain their previous fraction for a period of time.
 This may help them to adjust to their return to work and new circumstances.